 Board of Adjustment

-This committee is responsible for overseeing all activities of the Apalachicola Municipal Library and for making recommendation to the City for improvements to the library.
-Current members include the following: Susan Clementson-Chair, Fred Flowers, Carrie Kienzle, Deborah Beard and Melissa Chandler.
+This committee is responsible for overseeing all activities of the Apalachicola Margaret Key Public Library and for making recommendations to the City for improvements to the library.

 Housing Authority Board

-This committee is reponsible for overseeing the operation of the Apalachicola Housing Authority at each of the City's two housing projects at 14th Street and 11th Street.
-Current members include the following: Fonda Davis-Chair, Carol Barfield, Kevin Ward, Michael Moron and Leroy King-resident advisor.
-Steve Lanier serves as Executive Director.
+This committee is responsible for overseeing the operation of the Apalachicola Housing Authority at each of the City's two housing projects at 14th Street and 11th Street.

 Revolving Loan Committee

-This committee is responsible for overseeing the City's revolving loan program with duties including reviewing loan applicants, following up on existing loan recipient projects and making recommendations to the City Commission for funding requests.
+This committee is responsible for overseeing the City's revolving loan program, including reviewing loan applicants, following up on existing loan recipient projects, and making recommendations to the City Commission for funding requests.
 Information about the City's revolving loan program may be obtained by calling City Hall at 850-653-9319.
-Current members: John Lee-Chair, Betty Croom, Dixie Partington and Frank Cook-Commission Liasion.
-There is currently one vancancy on this board, a financial institution representative.

-Current members of Mill Pond Committee: George Watkins-Chair, Ralph Richards, Marcus Strickland, Steve Rash and Arthur Hollenbeck.
+Mill Pond committee current members: George Watkins - Chair, Ralph Richards, Marcus Strickland, Steve Rash, Arthur Hollenbeck

 Waterfront Working Advisory Committee